yiisoft/bootstrap5/docs/guide/en/alert.md

 The **Alert** widget renders an [alert](https://getbootstrap.com/docs/5.3/components/alerts/) component.

-You can use it to provide contextual feedback messages for typical user actions with a handful of available and flexible alert messages.
+You can use it to provide contextual feedback messages for typical user actions with a handful of ready available and flexible alert message styles.

 ## Key Features
 - Multiple variants (primary, secondary, success, danger, etc.).